 - App-based control, no unified platform

-Works fine for buyers who want convenience without complexity.
-Most of this can be retrofit into a finished home.
-No special wiring required beyond a strong Wi-Fi network.
+This works for buyers who want convenience without the complexity.
+Most of this installs in a finished home.
+You don't need special wiring beyond a solid Wi-Fi network.

 Mid-Range Automation: $10,000–$25,000